 i3 mod key

-In my previous blog about i3wm, I had quickly mentioned that you can set the modifier key in your i3 config file with set $mod mod4 and later call $mod for your follwing bindsym keybindings.
+In a previous blog about i3wm, I had quickly mentioned that you can set the modifier key in your i3 config file with set $mod mod4 and later call $mod for your follwing bindsym keybindings.
 Remember, this modifier key will tell your computer that you are communicating with i3 as opposed to some other application.
 Generally people use the super key; this is the one that usually comes a Microsoft symbol on windows computer.
 This is because Linux doesn't have a general use for this key unless otherwise declared by your desktop environment.

 Some people opt to use the alt key(s) because they are close to the space bar and are easy to quickly hit with your thumb.
 But, in the case where you are using the alt key for your modifier, you will conflict with any menu bar tool tips or alt key character entry commands.
 For instance, you can navigate menu items in GUI application using your keyboard instead of your mouse.
 As an example, you can open a new project in GIMP with the key presses of alt+f followed by n.
 Here is what those alt key tool tips look like in GIMP, when activated: